 I knew what my passion was since I was young, or at least one of them.

-How do you find YOUR passion?
+How do you find something you’re passionate about?

-First and foremost (google taught me this): DO NOT PRESUME THAT YOUR JOB HAS TO BE YOUR PASSION
+1. DO NOT PRESUME THAT YOUR JOB HAS TO BE YOUR PASSION

-2. Process of ￼ elimination.
+2. Process of ￼elimination.

 3. Remember what you loved doing as a child.